FH96/RidgeFBA/README.md

 $$v_j \geq 0 \quad \forall j \in I$$

-Where R is regularization coefficient, v is flux vector, S is stoichometric matrix and I is the set of irreversible reactions.
+Where R is regularization coefficient, v is flux vector, S is stoichiometric matrix and I is the set of irreversible reactions.

 ## Prerequisites
 Ridge FBA reads SBML models by [SBML.jl](https://github.com/LCSB-BioCore/SBML.jl), models the optimization problem by [JuMP.jl](https://github.com/jump-dev/JuMP.jl) and uses [Ipopt.jl](https://github.com/jump-dev/Ipopt.jl) as the solver.